Haines, Alaska: Attractions

-Many tourists visit during when there is an annual appearance of bald eagles in the Alaska Chilkat Bald Eagle Preserve between October and February.
+Many tourists visit during the summer, when there is an annual appearance of bald eagles in the Alaska Chilkat Bald Eagle Preserve between October and February.
 Haines has the largest concentration of bald eagles in the world at that time.
 Each May, Haines holds Alaska's longest running beer festival with over 1,500 visitors and breweries from Alaska and the Yukon.

 Haines is the host of the Southeast Alaska State Fair, with four days of festivities on the last weekend of July.
 Vendors, games, rides, and a music festival bring people from all over Alaska to the event.
 The community and surrounding area are popular for outdoor recreation.
 Rafting in the Chilkat River and hiking in the Takshanuk Mountains (Mount Ripinski and other peaks) are popular.
 Winter recreational opportunities are available at and around Chilkat Pass, for which Haines serves as a gateway with the Haines Highway.
 Haines continues to receive great attention as a heliskiing destination.
 The Davidson Glacier, due to its relatively accessible nature, is a popular attraction.